vackosar/vackosar.github.io/_posts/2022-09-01-Multimodal-Image-Text-Classification.md

 - modality-wise attention per task: learned weighted sum of the two embeddings
   - asks: is this input relevant?
   - the weight is a softmax of a dot product to a learned vector
-  - speculation: it helps to avoid noise
+  - resists noise and missing data better similar to [EmbraceNet feature dropout](#embracenet-model)

 ![CMA-CLIP model architecture](/images/cma-clip-architecture.png)